-NOTE: If a validated String column has a null default value, then the null value is used if the column is omitted from the save, but not if it is included but blank (in this situation, an empty string is used).
-It is not recommended to use null default values with String columns.
+- If a validated String column has a null default value, then the null value is used if the column is omitted from the save, but not if it is included but blank (in this situation, an empty string is used).
+It is not recommended to use null default values with String columns. - When you are newly assigning a lookup column to a particular column, the default value must be either a valid lookup value or null in order to save the lookup assignment.
+However, once the lookup column assignment has been saved, you can change the default value to an invalid value if desired.